conduktor/conduktor-docs/docs/platform/reference/resource-reference/index.md

 - <CLI /> <API /> <TF /> <GUI />

 ### Conduktor labels
-Conduktor labels are a way to add metadata to your resources.
-Labels are key-value pairs that can be used to filter and organize your resources.
+Conduktor labels allow you to add metadata, filter and organize your resources.
-Support for labels on all Conduktor resources is a subject we're actively working on.

 Check the following table for the list of currently supported and incoming resources:
 - <FullLabelSupport />
 - <PartialLabelSupport />